Baradoy/baradoy.github.io/index.md

 ![Graham](/assets/GrahamArt.jpg){:class="home-face"}

-I am an organizer at [WhiskyDev](http://whiskydev.com).
-We connect software developers through whisky.
-On Thursdays I curl in the [Broom Under Water](http://www.broomunderwater.ca/) curling league.
+I relocated from Calgary to Victoria in 2013 and have never looked back.
+From bike paths to breweries and hiking, I enjoy the quality of life Victoria provides.

 I build software at [Lightrail](https://lightrail.com).
+I am an organizer at [WhiskyDev](http://whiskydev.com) where we connect software developers through whisky.
+On Thursdays I curl with my wonderful wife in the [Broom Under Water](http://www.broomunderwater.ca/) curling league at the Victoria Curling Club.

 ### Resume